teddyoweh/Screenshot-Logger/README.md

 ### Using it

-Scrapeasy was programmed with ease-of-use in mind.
-First, import Website and Page from Scrapeasy
+screenshotLogger was programmed with ease-of-use in mind.
+First, import screenshotLogger from screenshotLogger

 ```Python
 from screenshotLogger import screenshotLogger